Find Affordable College Courses

 Full Allied Health & Medical Assisting Services at University of Saint Francis - Fort Wayne Report

 Ross Medical Education Center - Fort Wayne did quite well in this year’s ranking of the best schools for allied health and medical assisting services students.
 It came in at #7 on the list.
-Located in the large city of Fort Wayne, Ross - Fort Wayne is a private for-profit college with a fairly small student population.
+Located in the city of Fort Wayne, Ross - Fort Wayne is a private for-profit school with a fairly small student population.

 The average amount in student loans that medical assisting majors at Ross - Fort Wayne take out is $9,500.